-- 1. Select Build> Roof> Build Roof to open the Build Roof dialog. - 2.
+- 1. Select Build> Roof> Build Roof (a) to open the Build Roof dialog. - 2.
 On the Roof panel, check Auto Rebuild Roofs.
 See "Build Roof Dialog" on page 241 of the Reference Manual for more information. - 3.
 Set the Pitch to 3 in 12. - 4.
 You can go to the Materials panel to change the material of your roof.
 Here, an Earth Roof Tile material. - 5.
 Click OK to close the dialog and generate a roof.

 The additional walls that are created are attic walls.
-See "Attic Walls" on page 59.
+See "Attic Walls" on page 4.

-6. Select 3D> Create View> Full Overview 📦 to create a exterior view of your plan.
+6. Select 3D> Create Camera View> Perspective Full Overview to create an exterior view of your plan.